enemonsieur/offis_repo/AREAS/grey matters/Threads Twitter.md

 # Learn Marketing
 5 years ago, I believed Marketing was the most pointless think in the world.
 After dozens of books read, I believe it's the most important.
-1. Wheter you're a researcher in economics or maths, or just working in an industrie you alwyas need to sell someone your ideas: Your boss, subventions, etc...
-It#
+1. eElevator Pitch: You know how sometimes your colleagues ask you about what you're working on, and in the middle of explanation you see his brain just turn down?
+Well what an Elevator Pitch does is it explain you idea by explaining why should people care (problem) giving a brief explanation on how to solve that problem (solution) and providing some proofs of that.
+For example, I just described the Wheter you're a researcher in economics or maths, or just working in an industrie you alwyas need to sell someone your ideas: Your boss, subventions, etc...
+Whatever it is, being able to give a 2 minutes explanation of your idea will make people connect

 Here are the 5 lessons that made me make marketing my top priority